 FAQs

-The price of benefits or perquisites is to be calculated on the basis of the fair market value of such products.
+One should calculate the price of benefits or perquisites based on the fair market value of such products.

-No, these discounts and rebates are being reduced from the sale price so these are not being treated as benefits or perquisites.
+No, we are reducing these discounts and rebates from the sale price, so we are not treating them as benefits or perquisites.

 u/s 194 R the individual should pay tax as per the individual tax slab or it is only 10% flat rate